MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/process-events-using-event-processor-editor.md

 ## Event processor editor

 The Event processor enables you to transform the data that you're ingesting into a lakehouse destination.
-When you configure your lakehouse destination, you find the **Open event processor** option in the middle of the **Lakehouse** destination creation screen.
+When you configure your lakehouse destination, you find the **Open event processor** option in the middle of the **Lakehouse** destination configuration screen.

 :::image type="content" source="./media/process-events-using-event-processor-editor/event-processor-editor-entrypoint.png" alt-text="Screenshot showing where to open the event processor editor." lightbox="./media/event-processor-editor/event-processor-editor-entrypoint.png" :::